assafmo/joincap/README.md

   joincap [OPTIONS] InFiles...

 Application Options:
   -v, --verbose        Explain when skipping packets or entire input files -V, --version        Print the version and exit
   -w=                  Sets the output filename.
-If the name is '-', stdout will be used (default: -) -c=            An integer argument for limiting the pcap size (default: 9223372036854775807)
+If the name is '-', stdout will be used (default: -) -c=                  An integer argument for limiting the pcap size (default: 9223372036854775807) -p=[micros|nanos]    Sets timestamp precision (default: micros)

 Help Options:
   -h, --help            Show this help message
 ```

 ## Why?